Dynamic Ideas 4 Life

 From a homoeopathic point of view, Nettles can help with several allergies including hay fever, itching, sneezing congestion, and inflammation.

-Other than this it can be used to purify the blood, enhance fertility and is abundant in a large number of nutrients and vitamins.
+Other than this it can be used to cleanse the blood, enhance fertility and also Nettle Tea is abundant in a large number of nutrients and vitamins.

 To make Stinging Nettle Tea take leaves and stem from nettles.